RethabileModise/CSC2001F/README.md

-# CS course offered by the University of Cape Town
+#CS course offered by the UCT

 This projects covered topics on Networking and Operating Systems